nasa/nasapress-companion/README.md

+# NASAPress Companion

 Uses Memcache to cache API calls to nasa.gov and technology.nasa.gov.

-How to install and configure memcache.

 Search the plugin for `todo-config`.
 These comments mark the locations where you'll likely need to make customizations for your site.